Share

 CSH recognizes that states addressing Health Related Social Needs (HRSN) will improve individual health outcomes and the health of communities while reducing Medicaid spending.
 An increasing number of states have approved Medicaid waivers and State Plan Amendments or SPAs that cover HRSN services.
 All of those waivers have included Housing Related Services (HRS) as one of the HSRN services.
 Using Medicaid funding for Supportive Housing services gives states the potential to scale the evidenced based model of Supportive Housing.
 CSH is also advocating for six strategies combined with these new services to create more supportive housing.
 The first and most important of these strategies is to align affordable housing with the services at the system level.

 Black, Indigenous, and People of Color (BIPOC) are overrepresented among people experiencing homelessness and housing instability, families involved with the child welfare system, people impacted by mass incarceration and those forced to live in congregate care settings.
-All these populations are impacted by systemic and structural racism.
-One aspect of health equity strategy would be to grow supportive housing capacity and make access more equitable.
+All these populations are impacted by racism.
+One aspect of the strategy would be to grow supportive housing capacity and make access more fair.
 States are looking to both increase supportive housing capacity and supportive housing quality via new HRSN programs.

 States are also looking to expand supportive housing to serve new people and populations to ensure people live in the most community-integrated setting possible to ensure compliance with the Olmstead decision.